sswam/allemande/doc/intro.md

 Address AIs by name to get their attention:

 > Ally, how are you?
-> Can you help, Flashi?
+> Can you help, Aidi?
 > Illu, let's draw a garden!

 Send an empty "poke" message to continue AI conversations.
 You'll need to do this after Illu writes an AI art prompt for you.